Mornieur/Clone_Twitter-responsive/README.md

 <div align='center'>
   <strong>
-  This is a Twitter clone project built with React, TypeScript, and Styled-components, focusing on responsiveness to adapt seamlessly to various screen sizes.
+  This Twitter clone project was built with React, TypeScript, and Styled-components, focusing on responsiveness to adapt seamlessly to various screen sizes.
 </strong>
 </div>